jordanLeveque/ng-exercises/README.md

 Chose the assignment you will work on and uncomment it, in the `app.component.html` Run `ng serve` and start adding your code.

+**Warning** in `TDD` you have to write your components tests straight after preparing your environment, you start coding when your test are done !

+Each component have to be tester and each test file have to be fill before you start code (`commit` will be checked)

 Remember you have no code to put outside the assignment folder

 configure Travis to run test on your repo.